 If you have had genital warts, you should be tested for cervical cancer at least once every year.
 Cervical cancer can be prevented with regular screening (Pap smears), and can be cured in most cases when it is detected in early stages.

-The Centers for Disease Control and Prevention (CDC) recommends that all 11- and 12-year-old American girls get the shots, although girls as young as 9 could receive it if they're sexually active.
-For "catch-up," the CDC also recommends that girls and women ages 13 to 26 be vaccinated against HPV, regardless of their Pap test results.
+The Centers for Disease Control and Prevention (CDC) recommends that all 11- and 12-year-old girls get the shots, although girls as young as 9 could receive it.
+For "catch-up," the CDC also recommends that teens and young women ages 13 to 26 be vaccinated against HPV, regardless of their Pap test results.

 The vaccine works best before an individual has been exposed to HPV.
 Early vaccination provides the greatest chance of preventing cervical cancer and genital warts.
-Older girls and young women were included in the CDC recommendations because even if they've had some exposure to HPV, it may not be to the strains contained in the vaccine, so they'll they may get some protection.
+Older girls and young women were included in the CDC recommendations because even if they've had some exposure to HPV, it may not be to the strains contained in the vaccine, so they will likely still get some protection.

 Treatment depends on the size and location of the warts.
 Even though the warts may be removed, there may still be some virus remaining in the skin, which is why the warts often return.
 Some of the medications used to treat genital warts cannot be used during pregnancy, so it's important to tell your doctor if you could be pregnant.